ermshiperete/job-dsl-plugin-wiki/Extending-DSL-from-your-scripts.md

 ```
 ## Using helper files

-You can put the code introducing new DSL commands into a separate file (called common.groovy in the example below) and run the monkey-patching blocking when the file is imported (using a static initializer).
+You can put the code introducing new DSL commands into a separate file (called common.groovy in the example below) and run the monkey-patching code when the file is imported (using a static initializer).
 ```groovy
 import javaposse.jobdsl.dsl.helpers.*
 class common {